Tag: Dongducheon

 Military Life

-David Randby describes conditions in Dongducheon.
-He provides details about helping with surgery at one point due to the many actions at the front.
-He describes going on a trip from Dongducheon to Seoul and having to watch a video over how to act when out on leave.
+David Randby describes the challenging conditions in Dongducheon and, furthermore, recounts assisting with surgery due to the numerous actions at the front.
+He continues sharing a story of taking a trip from Dongducheon to Seoul, where he watched a video on the proper behavior expected during military leave.

 Eilif Jorgen Ness